As a musician, music distribution is a huge part of what you do. This is how you get your music out to reach the largest audience possible.

 What exact information is necessary for metadata?
 Here’s a list of the important metadata information that you need:

 - Artist name

 - Composer data

 - Title of soundtracks

 There are distribution companies that offer services for promotions and marketing, but they aren’t typically experts in that industry.
-This is why it’s important for you to hire a promotions company like Musicvertising.
+This is why you need to hire a promotions company like Musicvertising.

 You could also handle this task yourself if you don’t have the budget for a professional service.
 Some ways to do self-promotion include:

 - Put clips of your music up on platforms like Soundcloud.